LOST-STATS/lost-stats.github.io/Data_Manipulation/determine_the_observation_level_of_a_data_set.md

 the variables **I** and **J** uniquely identify rows.
 The first row has **I** = 1 and **J = 1**, and there is no other row with that combination.
 We could also say that **X** uniquely identifies rows, but in this example **X** is not a case-identifying variable, it's actual data.

 When working with data that has case-identifier variables, like panel data, it's generally a good idea to know what set of them makes up the observation level of a data set.
-Otherwise you might perform [[merges|Combining Datasets: Horizontal Combination (Deterministic)]] or case-level calculations incorrectly.
+Otherwise you might perform [merges](https://lost-stats.github.io/Data_Manipulation/combining_datasets_horizontal_combination_deterministic.html) or case-level calculations incorrectly.

 ## Keep in Mind